jamesengleback/P450_Assay_Development/4_MoreIterations/readme.md

 ### Lab Notes
 * Defrosted some BM3 Heme WT from -80 storage.
+Took a UV-Vis trace diluted 5 in 1000 in 100 mM KPi pH7 and generated the figure below and the conc with [this script](20190618_ProtinConcCheck.py	)
 ![figure](20190618_BM3StockConc.png	)
 ```python
 >>> 5.9/0.005